gadianton/so4t_tag_report/README.md

 Note: when using `--no-api`, the `--url`, `--key`, and `--token` arguments are unecessary.
 When you'd like to update the JSON data via fresh API calls, simply remove the `no-api` argument and add back the required authentication arguments.

+### `--scraper`
+The `--scraper` argument allows you to scrape additional data from the Teams instance, particularly data that is **not** available via the API (yet).
+Today, that includes:

+* The number of configured webhooks (ChatOps notifications) for each tag
+* The number of tag watcher per tag

+More data will be added to the scraper in the future.

+To use this scraping function, simply append the `--scaper` argument to the end of command for running the Python script.
+Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --scraper`

+**NOTE**: For this specific feature of the script, you'll need to make sure you have Google Chrome installed on your computer.
+When the script runs, you'll be prompted with a login window (via Chrome) for your Stack Overflow for Teams instance.
+Once you've logged in, that window will close and the script will continue to run.

+## Support, security, and legal
+Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.

+If you run into issues using the script, please [open an issue](https://github.com/jklick-so/so4t_tag_cloud/issues).
+You are also welcome to edit the script to suit your needs, steal the code, or do whatever you want with it.
+It is provided as-is, with no warranty or guarantee of any kind.
+If the creator wasn't so lazy, there would likely be an MIT license file included.

+All data is handled locally on the device from which the script is run.
+The script does not transmit data to other parties, such as Stack Overflow.
+All of the API calls performed are read only, so there is no risk of editing or adding content on your Stack Overflow for Teams instance.